code-ea/Password-Generator/README.md

 This project addresses a crucial aspect of online security and privacy, making it a valuable tool for individuals and organizations looking to protect their digital assets from unauthorized access.

-HTML and Javascript are the technogies used in this project.
+HTML and Javascript are the technologies used in this project.

 ## Demo